volodka8937/futurerestore/ReadMe.md

 ### Requirements
 - futurerestore compiled with [libipatcher](https://github.com/s0uthwest/libipatcher) ([Odysseus](https://dayt0n.com/articles/Odysseus) method support);
-- Jailbreak or bootrom exploit (limera1n);
+- Jailbreak or bootROM exploit (limera1n);
 - Firmware keys for the device/destination iOS must be public;
 - Signing tickets (.shsh, .shsh2) for the destination iOS (OTA blobs work too!);
 - _Odysseus bundle (You can use any successfully created bundle for this)._

 ### How to use
 1. Get device into kDFU/pwnDFU mode:
-  * Pre-iPhone 4s (limera1n devices):
+  * limera1n devices:
     * Enter pwnDFU mode with redsn0w or any other tool;
-  * iPhone 4s and later:
+  * Other 32-bit devices:
     * Jailbreak required;
     * Enter kDFU mode by loading a pwnediBSS from any existing Odysseus bundle.
-2. Connect your device to computer in kDFU mode (or pwnDFU mode)
+2. Connect your device to computer in kDFU / pwnDFU mode;
 3. On the computer run `futurerestore --use-pwndfu -t ticket.shsh --latest-baseband ios.ipsw`

 ---